EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Passing data

-When navigating an `IDictionary<string, object?>` can be passed to the `INavigationService, which will be passed to the `Init` and `Refresh` or various `Navigated` events.
+When navigating an `IDictionary<string, object?>` can be passed to the `INavigationService`, which will be passed to the `Init` and `Refresh` or various `Navigated` events.
 The dictionary will only be passed once and it will never be null.
 In routes query string parameters are supported as well (e.a. `?myValue=value`), but not the recommended approach.

 Values can be retrieved using regular `IDictionary` methods, but additionally there are the following extensions:

 - **navigationParameters.GetValueOrDefault<T>(key, defaultValue)**
 - **navigationParameters.GetStructOrDefault<T>(key, defaultValue)**

-If using `Shell` these parameters can additionally be used as described in the [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation#pass-data), including accessing them through `IQueryAttributable` and `QueryProperty`.
+If using Shell these parameters can also be used as described in the [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation#pass-data), including accessing them through `IQueryAttributable` and `QueryProperty`.
 By default the values will be wrapped inside `ShellNavigationQueryParameters`, but this can be turned off in the Nucleus MVVM options (see **Getting started**).

 ## Modal navigation